FAQ

 1. Intentional focus.
 We track fieldwork hours and we do it exceptionally well.
 We are not trying to be a scheduling tool, a study platform, a billing system, or a continuing education tracker.
 Every design decision, from the hour entry form to the compliance dashboard, is optimized for one job: helping you complete your fieldwork accurately and efficiently.

 2. You own your data.
 You can download your complete fieldwork data at any time.
 PDF reports, monthly summaries, full hour logs.
 We will never make it difficult to leave because we believe a tool should earn your use, not trap it.
-Some trackers intentionally limit data export to keep users locked in.
-We think that is wrong.
+Some tools limit data export; check before you commit to one.

 3. Inform, do not enforce.
 We built the most comprehensive real-time compliance engine we could, and then we made it advisory rather than restrictive.
 You see every warning, every threshold, every recommendation.
 But you and your supervisor decide how to act on it.
 Your fieldwork, your way.